Milosz1301/push_swap/README.md

 The sorting method adapts based on dataset size:
 - Smaller datasets rely on direct, deterministic instruction patterns.
-- Larger input sizes benefit from strategies such as chunk segmentation, cost‑based movement, and optimized rotations.
+- Larger input sizes benefit from strategies such as chunk segmentation, cost‑based movement and optimized rotations.

 The combination ensures predictable behavior and consistent performance across varying input complexities.